gfrogat/tpp_airflow/SETUP.md

 ### Updateing SQLAlchemy connection strings

-The file `airflow.env` contains the config for the docker container.
+The file `.docker.env` contains the config for the docker container.
 If you want to run airflow without Docker (e.g. for depelopment / debugging) you have to update the connections strings.
 The SQLAlchemy connection string is an [RFC-1738-style string`](https://www.urlencoder.io/learn/).
 More information can be found in the [Airflow Docs](https://airflow.apache.org/howto/connection/postgres.html) on postgres.

 You can generate your string using `urllib` in Python.
 Just update the paths in the snippet below and run it.